 When Whoopi got her own weekday live morning radio show in New York City, a show that aired nationally on 16 stations across the country, she tapped me to be the weekly entertainment contributor and film reviewer.
 I am still thankful to Whoopi for that opportunity.
 And, I must admit, going to work and sitting next to a show biz icon as we both did live morning radio was a very surreal experience.
 It was during our two years of her show that Whoopi became a full-time popular regular on ABC's THE VIEW.

-If you can ever find a copy of WHOOPI GOLDERG, DIRECTOR FROM BROADWAY, I urge you to watch it.
+If you can ever find a copy of WHOOPI GOLDERG, DIRECT FROM BROADWAY, I urge you to watch it.
 Also, THE COLOR PURPLE and GHOST were not the only films in which she slammed across a solid performance.
 I also recommend these films that often get overlooked when folks talk about their favorite Whoopi Goldberg films:

 THE PLAYER (1992).
 A Robert Altman film.
 A Hollywood studio executive gets mysterious death threats from a screenwriter whose script he rejected.
 Tim Robbins plays the executive.
 Whoopi plays Detective Avery, the cop on the case.
 The movie is packed with star cameos -- Jack Lemmon, Cher, Bruce Willis, Burt Reynolds and more.
 Enjoy.